 Cymrodoriaeth Cymru’r Dyfodol \ Future Wales Fellowship

-Across 2024 we’re supporting the eight Wales-based artists participating in the Future Wales Fellowship, working in partnership with the Arts Council of Wales, Natural Resources Wales, the Elan Valley Trust and National Trust.
+Across 2024 we’ve been supporting the eight Wales-based artists participating in the Future Wales Fellowship, working in partnership with the Arts Council of Wales, Natural Resources Wales, the Elan Valley Trust and National Trust.
 The Fellowship supports artists to develop research exploring the complex relationship between humans, nature, place and climate.

 In February we gathered for the very first residential, meeting at National Trust’s Stackpole site.
 We met and walked with ecologists, rangers and curators, and we heard from each Future Wales Fellowship artist – Manon Awst, Cheryl Beer, Zillah Bowes, Eric Lesdema, Alison Neighbour, Simmy Singh, Julia Thomas and Iestyn Tyne - as they began thinking, imagining, researching and making.